-Don’t have your credit pulled until you are serious about buying a house.
+Only pull your credit when you are serious about buying a house.

-Never allow your credit to be pulled online.
+Should I allow my credit to be pulled online?

 If you are denied qualification for a mortgage, don’t panic.
 There are many lenders and each has its own set of qualification standards.
 It might be that you went to a lender that didn’t fit you.
 For example, some lenders are far more accommodating of self-employed workers than others.
 If your credit score is lower than you expected, there are some simple things to do first on your own.

 - Check your credit card balances and try to get them all under 7% of the credit card limit.
 If you can’t pay them down, ask for a limit increase so it reduces your utilization rate (balance divided by limit) as low as possible.
 Credit scores can be affected significantly by credit card utilization percentages and this is one of the easiest ways to move a credit score.

 - If you don’t have enough credit history, consider getting a secured card with a local bank to add a credit line to your history.
 This can have a significant positive effect after a few months as long as you keep the balance at a minimum amount.

 - Check CreditKarma or equivalent to see if you have any recent late payments in the last year.
 If you do, call the source of the loan (doctor’s office, auto dealership, etc) and offer to pay the amount in full if they will remove the delinquency with the credit bureaus.
 Mistakes, especially with medical collections, are often made so be proactive about getting those mistakes removed.